-Minimisation of residual impacts to koala will involve management of land-based environmental offsets, and residual impacts to white-throated needletail will be managed using adaptive management measures applied in accordance with a future approved bird and bat management plan.
+Minimisation of residual impacts to koala will involve management of land-based environmental offsets, and residual impacts to white-throated needletail will be managed using adaptive management measures applied in accordance with the future approved Tarong West Bird and Bat Management Plan.
 RES Australia Pty Ltd has purchased a property contiguous with the project site to be dedicated for use as land-based environmental offsets.
-The management of this offset will be subject to a future management plan required under a future Approval.
+The management of this offset will be subject to a management plan required under a future Commonwealth Environment Protection and Biodiversity Conservation Act 1999 Approval.